shuveb/containers-the-hard-way/README.md

 * Mount
 * Network

-CGroups to limit the following are created, but left to use unlimited resources unless you specify the `--mem`, `--cpus` or `--pids` options to the `gocker run` command.
+While cgroups to limit the following are created, continers are left to use unlimited resources unless you specify the `--mem`, `--cpus` or `--pids` options to the `gocker run` command.
 These flags limit the maximum RAM, CPU cores and PIDs the container can consume respectively.
 * Number of CPU cores
 * RAM
 * Number of PIDs (to limit processes)